nick9lee/nick9lee/README.md

 ### Hi there 👋

-- Software Engineering Student at the University of Calgary (graduating May 2023 :crossed_fingers:)
+I'm Nick, a Software Engineering Student at the University of Calgary with plans to graduate May 2023 :crossed_fingers:

+📫 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/nick-lee-a75980139/)

+🔭 Check out [nick9lee.me](https://nick9lee.me/) for more

+Previous Experience
-- 💻 Previously a Software Development Engineering intern at Amazon on the Automated Profitability Management, Supplier Contract Optimization (APM - SCO) team.
+- :memo: Software Development Engineering intern at Amazon on the Automated Profitability Management, Supplier Contract Optimization (APM - SCO) team.
-- 💻 Previously a Software Development intern at [Arcurve Inc.](https://www.arcurve.com/)
+- 💻 Software Development intern at [Arcurve Inc.](https://www.arcurve.com/)
-- 📫 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/nick-lee-a75980139/)

 ![](https://komarev.com/ghpvc/?username=nick9lee&color=CCD1E4)